wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 **Workaround:** There are two options for workarounds:

 #.
 Install the 2021 JDK.
-This is performed automatically in the WPILib 2022.4.1 and later.
+This is performed automatically in WPILib 2022.4.1 and later.

    #.
 Download the `2021 JDK <https://frcmaven.wpi.edu/artifactory/release/edu/wpi/first/jdk/roborio-2021/11.0.9u11-1/roborio-2021-11.0.9u11-1.ipk>`__.